sbarbett/udns_zwhois/README.md

 # udns_zwhois

-`udns_zwhois` is a Python-based CLI tool designed to fetch Zone and WHOIS properties from UltraDNS.
+`udns_zwhois` is a Python-based CLI tool designed to fetch Zone properties from UltraDNS and output it with some additional information gathered from WHOIS.

 ## Directory Structure